Logiqx/gps-guides/guidance/garmin/choice/README.md

 Various popular watches from Garmin use a Sony GNSS chipset which prioritizes low power usage over accuracy.
 The Sony-based watches (e.g. fēnix 6 and Instinct 2) have a number of inherent accuracy issues:

-- Identical speeds being repeated several seconds in a row
+- Identical speeds being repeated several seconds in a row, sometimes for more than 15 seconds!
 - Big spikes after loss of lock, especially when the watch is submersed during a crash or launching / landing.
 - Speeds that are too high (or low) even during normal usage, especially in the non-Doppler data.

-The newer Garmin models use an Airoha / MediaTek chipset.
+The newer Garmin models use an Airoha chipset.
 These can produce good quality speed data with appropriate watch settings, and activity mode.
-They can also be unreliable / inaccurate if you get these things wrong, hence this advice / guidance!
+They can also be somewhat unreliable / inaccurate if you get these things wrong, hence this advice / guidance!

 A full list of Garmin watches that use an Airoha GNSS chipset is available on [GitHub](https://logiqx.github.io/gps-details/devices/garmin/watches/) but includes: